stablekernel/aqueduct/source/docs/auth/auth_scopes.md

 Scope is often used to indicate read vs. write access.
 At first glance, it might sound like a good idea to use the hierarchy operator, e.g. `user:email:read` and `user:email:write`.
 However, an access token with `user:email:write` *does not* have permission to read email and this is likely unintended.

 This is where *scope modifiers* come in.
-A scope modifier adds a

 A scope modifier is added after a `.` at the end of a scope string.
 For example, `user:email.readonly` grants readonly access to a user's email whereas `user:email` grants read and write access.

 An access token without a modifier has permission *any* modifier.
 Thus, `user` and `user:email` can both access `user:email.readonly` protected resources and actions, but `user:email.readonly` cannot access resources protected by `user:email`.